Ziumper/ziumper.github.io/_posts/2022-08-06-how-to-solve-rebase-merge-conflicts-with-GitExtensions.md

     overlay_filter: "0.5"
     overlay_image: /assets/images/posts-images/gitExtensions_12.png
     teaser: /assets/images/posts-images/gitExtensions_12.png
+toc: true
+toc_label: "What's inside"
+toc_icon: "cog"
+toc_sticky: true
 ---

 Have you ever wondered how to merge your changes easily without destroying the entire project?
 So here is a quick and easy guide to follow.
 Let’s start!
-First, you should install and configure [GitExtensions](https://git-extensions-documentation.readthedocs.io/en/release-3.4/getting_started.html).
+First, you should install and configure [GitExtensions](https://git-extensions-documentation.readthedocs.io/).
 After that open up your repository.
 In my case, it contains two branches: master and develop.
 Check the image below to see it.

 ![gitExtensions1!](/assets//images//posts-images/gitExtensions_1.webp "gitextensions window tree changes")